AntonNiklasson/cssgrid.pro/backlog.md

 * [ ] Rewrite css structure with property keys as keys in an object
 * [ ] Hidden styles on a challenge basis
 * [ ] Clicking a property key should focus the input if there is one
+* [ ] Property values should be represented by a string if possible
 * [ ] Autofocus the first input on the page
 * [ ] Tutorial on `minmax()`
 * [ ] Tutorial on `fr`